Claude Code Burning Your Budget? One Setting Saves 60% on Tokens

 But knowing where it goes is different from not knowing.

-A rename task doesn’t need Claude to think for 30,000 tokens.
-A format validation task doesn’t need Opus.
+A rename task doesn’t need Claude thinking through 31,999 tokens of reasoning space.
+A format validation task doesn’t need Opus — Haiku will do.
 When a session has its answer and a new task is starting, that’s when you compact — not when you keep adding two thousand more lines of context on top.

 Same money.
 More of the work that matters.